 Federal Crime of Forgery – 18 U.S.C. § 471

-If you are facing forgery charges it is important to obtain an experienced and aggressive federal defense attorney to fight on your behalf.
-Having a well-seasoned and experienced attorney on your side makes all the difference.
-The penalties for forgery are very serious and can result in a long-term prison sentence anywhere from 5 to 10 years in prison and large fines from $10,000 to $25,000.
+If you are facing forgery charges, it is crucial to obtain an experienced and aggressive federal defense attorney to fight on your behalf.
+A well-seasoned attorney can navigate the complex legal system, challenge the evidence against you, negotiate with the prosecution, and ensure your rights are protected.
+The penalties for forgery are severe, including a long-term prison sentence of 5 to 10 years and large fines of $10,000 to $25,000.
+Having a skilled attorney on your side can make all the difference in your case.

 Forgery is defined as altering or making a public record or legal document for personal gain or to harm another.
 Depending on what was forged, the offense may be charged as a misdemeanor or a felony.
 The main thing is that the prosecutor must prove beyond a reasonable doubt that you actually had the specific intent to defraud.
 This is where our federal lawyers step in and defend you!